lethek/CsvHelper.Excel.EPPlus/README.md

 var bytes = stream.ToArray();
 ```

-All constructor options have overloads allowing you to specify your own `Configuration`, otherwise the default is used.
+All constructor options have overloads allowing you to specify your own `CsvConfiguration`, otherwise the default is used.